akosbrachna/gps_tracker/README.md

 I'm no sure about legal issues on google map but because this is a free project hopefully there's no problem with it.
 As far as i'm aware google map can not be used in commercial applications for free.
+This project can be used or modified freely.

 Setting up the project